When NSAIDs make pain worse

-The American medical care system is focused on providing relief of symptoms rather than prevention or dealing with underlying causes.
+The American medical care system is focused on providing relief of symptoms, rather than prevention or treating the underlying causes.
 Thus when a patient presents with an acute sports injury, or chronic pain, the first thing they do is prescribe non-steroidal anti-inflammatory drugs (NSAIDs) under the assumption that quelling inflammation assists recovery.

 Mostly because of a lack of adequate information provided by the prescribing physician, many patients are under the mistaken impression that these drugs not only reduce pain, but also promote healing.
 In reality, nothing could be further from the truth.
 As every Prolotherapist (but apparently very few orthopedic and family physicians) knows, inflammation resulting from injury is an integral part of the healing process.
 So it may not be so wise to interfere with it.

 Furthermore, no available evidence suggests that NSAIDS are able to promote the healing process independent of the body’s inflammatory reaction.